To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 It’s my firm opinion this is down to lack of resources being put into this, rather than a deliberate effort to conceal information.
 And I’m not worried about the state of the loan book for lenders.
 Even so, it better start communicating better.

-It’s still a new industry, but Kuflink has now had three years in a row of substantial profits and has been profitable every month since August 2021, helping make it one of the top three P2P lending providers based on financial health.
+In 2025, Kuflink is now in its fifth consecutive year of substantial profits, helping make it one of the top three P2P lending providers based on financial health.

 Is Kuflink a good investment?

-The minimum lending amount at Kuflink* is £1,000.
+The minimum lending amount at Kuflink* is £1,000 (but temporarily reduced to £500 until 6th May 2025).
 Thereafter you can add in increments of £500.
 The minimums also apply to ISA transfers.

-If you’re using auto-lend, your money is still split across loans, i.e. if you put in £1,000 it won’t all go to one loan.
+If you’re using auto-lend, your money is still split across loans, i.e. if you put in the minimum amount it won’t all go to one loan.
 Kuflink will proportionally spread your money across all loans in the pool and will reallocate your funds as loans are repaid or new loans enter the pool.

 There are exceptions to the £500 minimum rule in both manual and auto-lend accounts: